mgifford/airtime2/README.md

 Static, client-side tool to analyze participation in online meetings using Zoom or Microsoft Teams VTT transcripts.
 Runs entirely in the browser and can be hosted on GitHub Pages without any backend.
 [Check out the demo](https://mgifford.github.io/airtime2/).

+Meetings are often do not have balanced participation.
+Often some people dominate meetings, even if they are not aware of this.
+Unless we are chairing or presenting, we should all be mindful of not speaking too often or too long.
+This script is an effort to help visualize this.

 ## Features

 - Upload, drag-and-drop, or paste a `.vtt` transcript.